 Window Material

-Vinyl window costs are typically the most affordable at roughly $100 to $900 per window based on the size and shape of the window.
-They are also extremely durable and energy-efficient, which makes them the most popular choice for window replacements.
+Vinyl | Typically the most affordable, vinyl windows are extremely durable and energy-efficient, which makes them the most popular choice for window replacements. | $100-$900 |

-Fibrex frames are made exclusively by Anderson Windows using a thermoplastic polymer and wood fibers to create a composite wood.
-Fibrex is the most sought-after alternative to vinyl as it’s resistant to the cracking and warping that happens to vinyl over time.
+Fibrex | Fibrex frames are made exclusively by Anderson Windows using a thermoplastic polymer and wood fibers to create composite wood.
+It’s resistant to the cracking and warping that happens to vinyl over time. | $250-$1,400 |

 Window Type

 The cost of windows is greatly affected by the type of window being replaced.
-Window prices vary by size and function – or lack thereof; different window types address varied intended usages.
+Window prices vary by size and function – or lack thereof; and different window types address varied intended usages.
 Therefore, determining the best fit for your intended use is another crucial step in your window replacement process.

-Bay and bow windows are similar in that they both extend from the house, creating a flat area or nook.
-Bay windows are typically a set of three with a flat middle pane and two adjacent windows, while bow windows have a minimum of five set in a curve along with the wall to create a seamless arched frame.
-Bay and bow windows both require skilled individuals to install them and typically range between $1,000 and $4,000.
+Bay And Bow | They extend from the house, creating a flat area or nook.
+Bay windows are typically a set of three with a flat middle pane and two adjacent windows, while bow windows have a minimum of five in a curve along with the wall to create a seamless arched frame. | $1,000-$4,000 |

-Awning windows work great on rainy days as they open outward from the bottom, letting the rain run off the face and not into your home.
-Since the crank and lock are located at the bottom of the window, these windows are popular near countertops.
-Awning windows typically cost between $400 and $700.
+Awning | It opens outward from the bottom, letting any rain run off the face and not into your home.
+Since the crank and lock are located at the bottom of the window, these windows are popular near countertops. | $400-$700 |

-Casement windows swing out to the left or right side to open via a hand crank at the bottom.
-They offer an unobstructed view through a solid pane of glass and often work in pairs with one opening in each direction.
-Casement windows can cost between $100 and $1000 based on window size and frame type.
+Casement | It swings out to the left or right side to open via a hand crank at the bottom.
+It offers an unobstructed view through a solid pane of glass and often works in pairs with one opening in each direction. | $100-$1000 |

-Double-hung windows open vertically with both sashes moving independently of one another.
+Double-Hung | It opens vertically with both sashes moving independently of one another.
 They provide superior air circulation to single-hung windows and easier cleaning as they can tilt inward for better access.
-Double-hung windows typically range between $150 and $650.
+The cost to replace double-hung windows is usually on the lower end. | $150-$650 |

-Gliding, also called sliding windows, offer the most glass area and thinnest frame of any window design.
-They work like single or double-hung windows, but they move horizontally instead of vertically.
-Gliding windows can cost between $150 and $800, depending on size and material.
+It offers the most glass area and thinnest frame of any window design.
+It works like single or double-hung windows but moves horizontally instead of vertically. | $150-$800 |

-Picture and combination windows are usually fixed in place and custom sized to fit your ideal placement.
+They are usually fixed in place and custom-sized to fit your ideal placement.
 They typically fill in wall space between separate opening windows to bring more natural light inside.
-Picture windows cost from $300 to $1,200 based on your desired combination.
+When looking at a large picture windows price, it would be higher on the end of the spectrum. | $300-$1,200 |

-Specialty windows are designed to fit the architecture of your house in instances where traditional window styles won’t work.
-They can be grand arches, perfect circles, long horizontal frames, or any custom size and shape you can imagine.
-Specialty windows can cost anywhere from $300 to $2000 based on the design.
-Generally, the more unique the window, the more expensive it will be.
+Specialty | They are designed to fit the architecture of your house in instances where traditional window styles won’t work.
+They can be grand arches, perfect circles, long horizontal frames, or any custom window size and shape you can imagine. | $300-$2000 |

 Window Size